daikisoul/osu-caps-lock-disabler/README.md

 - **Option 1**: Download the Script

-   Download the `osucapslockdisabler.ahk` script from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page.
+   Download/run the `osucapslockdisabler.ahk` script from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page.

 - **Option 2**: Run the Executable

-   Alternatively, you can download the executable file directly from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page.
+   Alternatively, you can download/run the executable file directly from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page without downloading and installing AutoHotKey1.1.

 After downloading, you can place the script or executable in the Startup folder of Windows.
 Here's the path to the Startup folder: `C:\Users<YourUsername>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`